Is Chlorine In Water Bad For You? The Pros, Cons and Potential Risks

 The SWS also emphasized the safe and proper storage of the treated water.
 The families were taught the proper ratio of chlorine and water which is 1 bottle cap full to clear water and 2 bottle caps for turbid and murky water in a standard-sized container, mix and wait 30 minutes before drinking.

-Benefits of Water Chlorination
+Benefits of Chlorinated Water

 Water chlorination was a breakthrough in science that was very needed during the crisis of waterborne diseases.
 This method is even being used up to this day.
 The application of water chlorination has improved water supplies and reservoirs as compared to before.